 Danielle Drees writes about bodies, labor, and politics in the performing arts.

-Her first book, Change the World Overnight: Sleep as Feminist Performance and Practice, is forthcoming from the University of Minnesota Press.
-Change the World Overnight reveals the unexpected role sleep has played in the past fifty years of feminist theater and performance art.
-In fall 2025, Danielle will present on Change the World Overnight at the Women’s Art Collection and as a plenary speaker at the American Society for Theater Research annual meeting.
+Her first book, Sleep with Spectators: Feminist Performance and Practice, is forthcoming from the University of Minnesota Press in 2026.
+Sleep with Spectators reveals the unexpected role sleep has played in the past fifty years of feminist theater and performance art.
+In fall 2025, Danielle will present on Sleep with Spectators for Cambridge University’s Women’s Art Collection and as a plenary speaker at the American Society for Theater Research annual meeting.

 Danielle's scholarly writing appears in Signs, the Journal of Dramatic Theory and Criticism, Frontiers, Performance Research, Theatre Journal, and the forthcoming Palgrave textbook Teaching Writing in Theatre and Performance Studies.
 (Please email for copies of these articles and reviews.)